Battle of Lechfeld: Background

-In 947, Berthold, Duke of Bavaria, a competent military leader passed away and was succeeded by Henry I, brother of King Otto I. For this reason, the Hungarians have attacked Bavaria, says Aventinus, however they weren't able to penetrate deep into East Francia.
-In the following years, the Germans started to threaten Transdanubia, with border fights erupting at the Enns river.
-According to Hrotsvitha, Henry brought back lots of booty and prisoners from the Avars (Hungarians).
-In 952, Otto put even Italy under the protection of the Bavarian army, and westward invasions of the Magyars discontinued for a short time.
-The next year saw an internal war breaking out in Francia under the leadership of the king's son Liudolf, Duke of Swabia, and son-in-law Conrad, Duke of Lorraine, mainly because of the occupation of Italy.
-In 954, the brothers called in the Hungarians, who arriving in the Rhineland, upset the territory.
-According to a chronicler, they devastated France miserably.
-The warriors returned from the successful adventure safely through Burgundy and Northern Italy.
+In 947, Berthold, Duke of Bavaria, a competent military leader, died and was succeeded by Henry I, brother of King Otto I. Aventinus stated that the Hungarians invaded Bavaria for this reason, but they weren't able to penetrate deep into East Francia.
+In the following years, the Germans started to threaten Transdanubia, with border clashes erupting along the Enns River.
+According to Hrotsvitha, Henry brought back much booty and prisoners from the Avars due to these.
+In 952, Otto put Italy under the protection of the Bavarian army, and westward invasions by the Magyars stopped temporarily.
+However, 953 saw rebellion in Francia under the leadership of the king's son Liudolf, Duke of Swabia, and son-in-law Conrad, Duke of Lorraine, mainly because of the occupation of Italy.
+In 954, these men called in the Hungarians, who then plundered the Rhineland and devastated France.
+The warriors returned from this successful adventure safely through Burgundy and Northern Italy.

 The year 955 started badly for King Otto.
 Despite his best efforts, the archbishop of Salzburg joined the enemy.
-Harold was blinded and exiled to Tyrol, while his wealth was taken by Henry's vassals, upsetting many more Bavarian counts, who took up arms against the king.
-In spite of the growing of the resistance, Otto gained a shining victory at Mühldorf, proceeding to siege Regensburg.
-Much of the city had already burned down, however its folk withstanded against Otto's siege machines for long before giving up in their hunger, as no external help arrived.
-The internal situation hardly improved after the defeat of the rebellion, as the nephews of Prince Hermann of Saxony frequently raided the duchy, allying with Polabian principalities.
+Harold [clarification needed] was blinded and exiled to Tyrol, while his wealth was taken by Henry's vassals, but this upset many more Bavarian counts, who took up arms against the king.
+In spite of the growing of the resistance, Otto gained a shining victory at Mühldorf, proceeding to lay siege to Regensburg.
+Much of the city had already burned down, however its defenders long endured bombardment by Otto's siege engines before surrendering due to hunger, as no relief arrived.
+The internal situation hardly improved after Otto's defeat of the rebellion, as the nephews of Prince Hermann of Saxony frequently raided the duchy, allying with Polabian principalities.
 In early July Otto received Hungarian legates, who claimed to come in peace, but who the Germans suspected were actually assessing the outcome of the rebellion.
 After a few days, he let them go with some small gifts.